-p4 verify reports for each revision of the named files the revision specific information and an MD5 digest (fingerprint) of the revision's contents.
+${\tt p4}\ {\tt verify}\ reports$ the revision specific information and an MD5 digest (fingerprint) of the revision's contents.

-If invoked without arguments, p4 verify computes and displays the digest of each revision.
+If invoked without arguments, p4 verify computes and displays the MD5 digest of each revision.
 If a revision is missing from the archive and therefore can't be reproduced, the revision's output line ends with MISSING!
+If the digests differ, the output line for the corrupt file ends with BAD!